What does it mean to be “blacklisted”?

 It’s not permanent.
 But it’s a pain to get ‘un-shunned’ and it doesn’t work to talk to Dwight Shrute.
 There are services that can put your site back in front of Google and show them that your website is “okay now” and they’ll un-blacklist you.

 There are many ways to avoid being hacked.
 One of those is by deleting any Themes, or Plugins that you’re not actually using.
 Certain hosting providers can put a “watch” on your hosted site that checks daily for malware.
 The idea is that they’ll find a hack, sooner than Google will and you won’t get blacklisted.
+There’s a plug in called “Securi” that can make a snap shot of your web site and if anything happens that changes the server-side of it, you get a note.
+Promptly.

 We’ll work something out when we build your site.